missionpinball/mpf-docs/hardware/lisy/index.rst

 How to use MPF with Gottlieb System 1 or 80 machines
 ====================================================

+.. versionadded:: 0.50

-Starting with MPF 0.50 and LISY firmware version 4.02, Gottlieb System 1 and 80 machines can be interfaced from MPF using the LISY1 or LISY80 controller boards.
+MPF can directly control Gottlieb System 1 or System 80 machines via the LISY1 or LISY80 controller boards (with firmware 4.02+).
-You can run MPF on the LISY controller or on an external PC (via ethernet/wifi or serial).
-The image of LISY Version 4.x and above includes the MPF game engine.

-.. note:: For general installation instruction and some background information visit
+.. note:: For general installation instruction and some background information on the LISY hardware platform, visit `www.lisy80.com <http://www.lisy80.com/>`_.
-          `www.lisy80.com <http://www.lisy80.com/>`_.
-More documentation is available there.

-Two ways exist to use MPF with LISY:
+There are two ways this can be done:

 a.
-Running MPF on a separate PC and connecting to LISY via network or serial (slave mode) This is generally recommended during development because it is easier to work on your MPF config using this setup.
+Run MPF on a standalone PC which connects to the LISY hardware operating in "slave" mode via Ethernet, WiFi, or serial.
+This is generally recommended during development since it's easier to work on your MPF config using your own computer.
-   You may use a LCD/DMD and the MPF media controller as well.
+   You can also use this configuration if you want to add an LCD or DMD to the older Gottlieb machine.

 b.
-Running MPF on LISY directly (master mode).
-   This is useful when your game is finished and you no longer want to connect a PC.
-   Please note that the Raspberry Pi on LISY is not powerful enough to run the MPF media controller.
+Run MPF on the LISY hardware directly ("master" mode).
+(Technically MPF is running on the LISY controller's Raspberry Pi Zero.)
+This option is nice when your game is finished and you no longer want to connect a PC.
+Note that the Raspberry Pi on the LISY is not powerful enough to run the MPF media controller, so this option is really only valid for simpler, segment display type games.
+If you want to run a full LCD or DMD, then just run MPF on a separate computer (which can still be small and inside your machine) and connect to the LISY controller via Option (a) above.

 See the following image for an architecture overview: